vanship82/boxwrap/README.md

 Then you sync your working directory to both Dropbox and Google Drive, with compression and encryption.
 Moreover, you can supply a different password for Google Drive to keep the backup more secure.

+## License

+The source code is released under [LGPL v3](http://www.gnu.org/licenses/lgpl-3.0.html) or (at your option) any later version.

+## Acknowledgement

+Special thanks to [7-zip](http://www.7-zip.org/) and [P7ZIP](http://p7zip.sourceforge.net/) which provide cross-platform command line tools to handle encrypted zip archives.
+Without it, it is difficult to implement cross-platform BoxWrap.

+For people who want to improve it, please fork it, change it, and send me a pull request.